-Because the fact that we have the most incredible theme park just over an hour away by plane is a game changer for me.
+We have the most incredible theme park just over an hour away by plane.
+This is a game changer for me.
 Ok I visited alone and really have to see what the boys think of it.
 But being a lover of theme parks, I am a hard customer to please.
 And I LOVED Europa-Park, OMG I feel cheated that I had not heard of it sooner.

 You may be asking if it’s so great why haven’t we heard of it?
 And I can’t answer that, apart from to add that Germany is a new country to my travel radar.
 Maybe this made me notice a little more.